 The night of the show you’re on call to feed ad libs to the host so that he looks good.
 And if he doesn’t pull them off you-know-who is held responsible.

 Meanwhile, some presenters can’t read off the teleprompter so they inadvertently kill a few of your jokes that have worked every rehearsal.
 Pin those on you, too.

 Still, it’s gotta be a trip to at least experience this once.
 Even if Dustin Hoffman muffs your joke, hey, you can say you wrote for Dustin Hoffman.
 For two days you rub elbows with Hollywood royalty.
-Perhaps Penelope Cruz or George Clooney will say hello.
+Perhaps Amy Adams or George Clooney will say hello.
+(Good luck with the twins, George.)
 I don’t know if you’re invited to any post-Oscars parties.
 Or whether you get any swag.
 I doubt it but maybe you do.
 Like I said, it would sure be worth doing once.

 Of course if I wrote the show I couldn’t review it.
 Hmmm.
 That’s probably reason alone to hire me.

 But since they didn’t this year I will be reviewing tonight’s Academy Awards.
-My bitchy recap will appear in this space early Monday morning.
+For the first time I'll be delivering my snarkfest personally on my podcast.
 And if you don't like it, blame the Oscar writers.